agilepro/software-craftsmanship/docs/Protocols/servlet-url-parsing.md

 That, in turn, is easy to interpret and use.
 Each value in the URL has to be properly decoded from UTL-8/URL encoding _after_ the parsing of the slashes or ampersands.
 The query parameters have a name and value separated by an equals symbol.
 Technically, the name and value of the query parameters should be decoded _after_ splitting the name from the value, but for convenience I do both here.
 This works as long as (1) the name does not have any equals symbol in it, and (2) it is parsed considering only the first equals symbol.
-You see, the value might have equals symbols in it, and you must not be confused by that. (i.e. don’t use ‘split’ to separate name from value because it may split it too many times.)
+You see, the value might have equals symbols in it, and you must not be confused by that. (i.e. don't use 'split' to separate name from value because it may split it too many times.)
 This, then, is the proper way to parse the query value after URLDecoding:

 ```java